Last Updated on 10 February 2026 by Cycloscope

 The Lumen (symbol: lm) is the unit used to measure the total quantity of visible light emitted by a source, just as the gram is a basic unit for measuring mass.

 Lamps used for lighting are commonly labeled with their light output in lumens; in many jurisdictions, this is required by law.
-In 2010, a European Union legislation came into force mandating that lighting equipment must be labeled primarily in terms of luminous flux (lm), instead of electric power (W).
+In 2010, European Union legislation came into force mandating that lighting equipment be labeled primarily in terms of luminous flux (lm) rather than electric power (W).

-For example, an energy-efficient bulb that claims to be the equivalent of a 60 W tungsten bulb must have a minimum light output of 700 lm, a typical light bulb in your home might produce about 1000 lumens.
+For example, an energy-efficient bulb that claims to be equivalent to a 60 W tungsten bulb must have a minimum light output of 700 lm; a typical home light bulb might produce about 1000 lm.

 Should you really mind lumens when choosing the best headlamp for your needs?
 Is “the brightest” also “the best”

-We have already seen that the typical home bulb usually outputs about 1000 lumen, isn’t that enough light for your purposes?
+We have already seen that the typical home bulb usually outputs about 1000 lumens.
+Isn’t that enough light for your purposes?
 Most likely yes.

-The light should never be so bright to blind you or to whiten out your target.
-So, the brightest headlamp won’t help you in most cases, you’ll never fix your car flashing a 3000-lumen beam.
+The light should never be so bright as to blind you or to whiten out your target.
+So, the brightest headlamp won’t help you in most cases; you’ll never fix your car flashing a 3000-lumen beam.

-You need something in between, a beam to be spread out in a wide enough area and capable of lighting clearly without kicking hard your eyes.
+You need something in between, a beam to be spread out in a wide enough area and capable of lighting clearly without hardening your eyes.

 For running, for example, the Petzl Actik Core beams are ideal, with only 350 lumens.
 Their beams are more vertical, helping you see exactly what you’re running into.
 Petzl Nao+ is also very good.

-The temperature of the light beam also affects the user experience dramatically.
+The temperature of the light beam also dramatically affects the user experience.
 1000 lumens of white light will do what only 2500 lumens of yellow light could do.

-Cheap Headlamp Companies choose any number for their lumens output, in this article we’ll report what the companies state, but you should look with suspicion at a 40,000 lumens headlamp.
+Cheap Headlamp Companies choose any number for their lumens output; in this article, we’ll report what the companies state, but you should look at a 40,000-lumen headlamp with suspicion.
 The real output is most likely 1/10 of that, which is anyway very powerful.

 One thousand lumens in a narrow beam will show you a wild boar at 400 meters.
 If you get a light three times that strong, it won’t enable your eyes to see another 800 meters – your eyes are incapable of picking out an animal at that distance.
 The brightest headlamp claims mean little unless you really want to light up a football stadium.